beach casting leads

 Guide to choosing mainline & shockleader

-Some may think a hook is a hook, but they won’t survive the apocalypse.
-There are several different types and using the right ones for the job will increase your chances of catching fish.
-For instance, if you use a hook with a thick gauge with a worm bait, the worm is likely to come off, leaving you fishing with no bait.
-If you use a fine hook over rough ground and hook a huss or conger, they could easily bend your hook straight.
-It’s worth having a few different types to match your target species and the bait you’ll be using.
+Some may believe that a hook is just a hook, but the reality is that there are several different types.
+Using the right ones for the job will increase your chances of catching fish.
+For instance, using a thick gauge hook with worm bait could cause the worm to come off.
+This leaves you fishing without anything juicy on your line!
+On the other hand, if you use a fine hook over rough ground and hook a huss or conger, they could straighten your hook.
+Therefore, it’s worth having a few different types of hooks.
+These should match your target species and the bait you plan to use.

 4. Hunt down the best sea fishing baits

 Certain species have fairly established preferences for specific baits.
-It’s also good to match baits to what fish are feeding on in the area you’re fishing, which can be worked out somewhat by the season.
-Using baiting elastic or tipping baits off with something firm like squid will help keep your bait on the hook, even if it is being clawed at by crabs.
-Ultimately, if you cast out and your bait is gone within 5 minutes but you’re fishing for 20 minutes, you’re only actually fishing 25% of the time.
-If you eat your catch, you will find out what they’re eating when you gut the fish.
+It’s also good to match baits to what fish are feeding on in the area you’re fishing.
+This can be worked out somewhat by the season.
+If you use baiting elastic or tip your baits off with something firm like squid, your bait will stay on the hook.
+This helps with crabs that claw at baits, particularly in the southwest.
+Imagine casting out and fishing for 20 minutes.
+If your bait isn’t on the hook for 15 minutes, you weren’t fishing for 20 minutes!
+This reduces your chances a lot.
+If you consume your catch, you can discover their diet when you gut the fish.
+This can be useful knowledge.

 Guide to sea fishing baits & when to use each